|Semester 2 Credit Value:||10|

 |PC Examination||60||2||A||80||Unseen, multiple choice|

 The examination will assess material from all parts of the syllabus, ensuring that students have a good overall knowledge of the topics.
-The report will assess the students' ability to work effectively in small groups and will test their skills of written communication and their higher level evaluation skills.
+The case study will assess the students' ability to work effectively in small groups and will test their skills of written communication and their ability to interpret and apply the material learned in lectures (students will write up their own case study)